Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The people who are crazy enough to think they can change the world are the ones who do."
+> "The world only exists in your eyes.
+You can make it as big or as small as you want."
-> — **Steve Jobs**
+> — **F. Scott Fitzgerald**

 ---